Cyber Resilience Act (CRA) - no time to wait

 00:15:56: Is there also solutions for them?

-00:16:03: And in this case, Control X Core, because you can realize so many different use cases.
+00:16:03: And in this case, the control X core, because you can realize so many different use cases.

-00:16:09: And this case, talking about machine builders or existing machines, what you often need
+00:16:09: In this case, talking about machine builders or existing machines, what you often need.

-00:16:17: So why not take your Control X Core and make a security gateway out of it using the existing apps?
+00:16:18: So why not take your contract score and make a security gateway out of it using the existing apps?

-00:16:40: So yeah, use the firewall to protect access to them to control data that is transmitted there.
+00:16:40: So you use the firewall to protect access to them, to control data that is transmitted there.

 00:17:00: And especially not only an overview, you get a detailed overview about the security status.